2024 Net-Worth Update: Millionaires

 $1.13M in net worth

 We crossed the seven-digit threshold on January 31, 2024.
 Boom.
 We are now millionaires.
 How did we celebrate?
 Well, we didn’t celebrate right away.
-Cautious to a fault, we thought at first this fancy new balance would just be a blip and our number would slide back down south of $1M the next month.
+Cautious to a fault, we thought at first this fancy new balance would just be a blip and that our number would slide back down south of $1M the next month.

 Nope.
 Or the next month?
 No, again.
 Okay.
 The month after that?
 No. Just no. So, that’s it.
 We are millionaires for really real.
 The celebration was a dinner out and a bottle of wine.
-I so wish we had taken a picture, but I guess we just weren’t tracking that.
-I’ll find some random picture I took at the end of January and call it good.
+I do wish we had taken a picture, but I guess we just weren’t tracking that.
+I’ll find some random picture I took at the end of March and call it good.
 Awwwww.
 There ya go.

 The breakdown